0-complexity/www-cloud4edge/www.hypergrid.org/content/team/index.md

-### The group making the conspiracy
+### The group protecting the conspiracy
+This group of neutral advisors, investors and alliance stakeholders hold regular meetings to protect the neutrality and growth of Cloud4Edge.
-Making sure that that Cloud4Edge remains a neutral and independent cloud initiative.
+They make sure that Cloud4Edge remains a neutral and independent cloud initiative in which our alliances feel valued.

 ##Kristof De Spiegeleer
-fdfsafds
-fdsafdsa
+Chairman of Cloud4Edge and technology visionary

 ##Willem Hendrickx
-fdsasfdsaf
-fdsafdsaf
+Founder and CEO of Green IT Globe

+##George El Aily
+Founder and CEO of Kleos

+##Achim Hasenmueller
+Founder of VirtualBox

 * Petabyte archive building block, no limits to scalability